aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 # Install EFA driver

-For Linux installations, follow step 3 in [launch an Elasatic Fabric Adapter (EFA)-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html), with the following additions to the step **Install the EFA software**:
+For Linux installations, follow step 3 in [launch an Elastic Fabric Adapter (EFA)-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html), with the following additions to the step **Install the EFA software**:

  - During **Connect to the instance you launched**, once your instance has booted, you can find the public IP you requested earlier by clicking on the instance and looking for “IPv4 Public IP” in the pane below your instance list.
 Use that IP address to SSH to your new instance.
     - If you cannot connect (connection times out), you may have forgotten to add an SSH rule to your security group, or you may need to set up an internet gateway for your Virtual Private Cloud (VPC) and add a route to your subnet.
 You can find more information about setting up SSH access and connecting to the instance at [accessing Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).